kentegrate/alpha_autopilot/alpha_localization/src/dev_memo.md

  - Because of the structure of the marker, it has to be big enough to be detected.
  - The computation is quite heavy for RaspberryPi Zero.
  - It relies on edges, so it is sensitive to motion blur.

+## Marker

+It is good to use markers only with the outer frame.
+Takes about 3ms to process with a good PC.